This page provides answers to common COVID-19 questions for Montclair State University employees and supervisors.

 The prospective employee has received their final vaccine shot (or single shot in the case of the Johnson & Johnson vaccine) plus any booster shots for which they are eligible.

 For example, if a prospective employee is starting on Monday, July 12th, they could receive their final shot on Friday, July 9th and meet the “proof of full vaccination” threshold by providing their vaccination documentation to Human Resources Benefits (HR/Benefits).

-How can faculty and staff provide a record of their vaccination?
+How can faculty and staff provide a record of their vaccination or booster shot?

 - Log into the Vax Check portal and complete the required fields.